studiouniverse/Tools-Dump/README.md

 [Transmit](https://panic.com/transmit/) : Paid

 Transmit let's you upload files to your server over FTP (Mac only), and now on version 5 is better than ever.
-Filezilla is a free alternative, although I find it hard to go back.
+Filezilla is a free alternative, although I would find it hard to go back.

 [Dropbox](https://www.dropbox.com/home) : Free (subscriptions available)